catalyst-cooperative/pudl/docs/data_dictionaries/index.rst

 Data Processed & Cleaned by PUDL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The PUDL data dictionary provides detailed information about the output tables, including field names, data types, and descriptions for each field by table.
+The PUDL data dictionary provides detailed metadata for core and output tables in the PUDL database, including field names, data types, and descriptions for each field by table.